4JX/L5P-Keyboard-RGB/README.md

 ## Download

+Builds will be periodically uploaded to the [releases tab](https://github.com/4JX/L5P-Keyboard-RGB/releases).

-You may download precompiled versions from [here](https://github.com/4JX/L5P-Keyboard-RGB/actions/workflows/release-rust.yml) by clicking the latest entry with a ✅ and going under the "artifacts" section.
+You may also download precompiled versions from [here](https://github.com/4JX/L5P-Keyboard-RGB/actions/workflows/release-rust.yml) (**requires github account**) by clicking the latest entry with a ✅ and going under the "artifacts" section.

 ## Available effects

 **All stock effects:** Static, Breath, Smooth, LeftWave, RightWave.

-- **(Left/Right)Pulse:** A light travels from one side to the other of the keyboard.
 - **Lightning:** Adds a little _spark_.
 - **AmbientLight:** Reacts to content on your screen.
 - **Smooth(Left/Right)Wave:** An implementation of the classic wave effect.